HPCToolkit/hpcviewer.e4/README.md

 ## How to build and run via command line (Maven)

 * Download and install Maven (if not available on the systems) at https://maven.apache.org/
   * Recommended: install via spack
   	`spack install maven; spack load maven`

+* On Posix-based platform with Bash shell (Linux and MacOS), type:
+    `./build.sh`
+    This will generate 5 `hpcviewer-<release>-<platform>.[zip|tgz]` files:
+    Windows, Mac, Linux, x86_64, Linux ppcle64, and Linux Arm (experimental).
+  * `untar` or `unzip` the file based according to the platform.
+  * For Linux platform: run `./install <directory>` to install the viewer.

+* On Windows type:
-* type `mvn clean package`
+   `mvn clean package`
-* This will compile and create hpcviewer packages for 4 platforms: Linux x86_64 and ppcle64, Windows and Mac.
+  This will compile and create hpcviewer packages for 4 platforms: Linux x86_64 and ppcle64, Windows and Mac.
   Example of the output:
 ```
 ...
 [INFO] --- tycho-p2-director-plugin:1.6.0:archive-products (archive-prodcuts) @ edu.rice.cs.hpcviewer ---